This Product is manufactured by MAPFRE Middlesea p.l.c.

 Out-patient treatment (such as consultations with doctors, therapists and specialists; and tests) are on a pay and claim basis.

-Submit your claims for reimbursement here.
+Send us your completed form with receipts and itemised invoices within 3 months of your first treatment date here.
 When this is not possible, the original documentation can be sent to us by post.

 - Hospitalisation